TheOneDoc/Chimera-Linux-LUKS-LVM-BTRFS/index.md

 ```
 https://repo.chimera-linux.org/live/latest/chimera-linux-x86_64-LIVE-20251220-plasma.iso
 ```
+For validation of the official image see [Chimera Linux Installation Documentation](https://chimera-linux.org/docs/installation)

 Important: I provide more frequently updated Chimera Live Images for AMD64/x86_64 and AARCH64 [here](https://c.1und1.de/@1632165589407503469/fVfz_5G2xzpIEFlMtFCZVQ)

 This images come with aditional packages pre-installed and this guide assumes that my plasmakvm image is used